 2. Poor Libido

-Lack of Androgen in body can give rise to poor libido in men and women.
+One of the most noticeable symptoms of hormonal imbalance is low libido, which starts with disturbed sleep.
+Without quality sleep our sex hormone production can diminish.
+Lack of androgen in body can give rise to poor libido in men and women.
 This hormone is produced in the testicles and ovaries.

 3. Feelings Of Fatigue

-If you’re sleeping well, and still wake up feeling tired, this could be due to Cortisol.
-Cortisols lead to constant emergency response with regard to fight and flight syndrome.
+Can’t make it past mid-morning without some sort of pick-me-up?
+How about that mid-afternoon crash?
+It isn’t normal to feel sluggish, scattered or mentally foggy.
+Easy dietary changes, such as eliminating wheat and most grains, will help stabilize your blood sugar.
+If you’re sleeping well, and still wake up feeling tired, this could be due to cortisol.
+Cortisol leads to constant emergency response with regard to fight and flight syndrome.
 Stress also adds to your fatigue.

 4. Low Mood